Home » Blog » 7 Things To Let Go Of To Be Happy

 I’m not perfect, but I’m slowly learning that saying no and setting strong boundaries is better for everyone.
 I’ve become intentional about what I commit to, and as a result, I bring my best self to the table when I do.

 This is why constant comparisons are a problem.
-When we spend too much time thinking about other people’s lives, we lose sight of what matters.
+When we spend too much time thinking about other people’s lives, whether on social media or in real life, we lose sight of what matters.
 Instead of living in a way that reflects our own hopes, dreams and values, we start following someone else’s playbook.

 And that, my friend, is a game you can’t win.

 So sure—look around and let others inspire you with their lives.
-But if you start to feel like you’re losing yourself, it’s time to let go and stop comparing.
+But if you start to feel like you’re losing yourself to unrealistic expectations, it’s time to let go and stop comparing.

 Of course, no one likes failure.
 It’s not fun to try new things and fall flat on your face (especially when you fail in public).
 But do you know what’s almost always worse than failure?